 5. SUGAR: This is not a sweet roll (I'd use 1/2 cup+ for that) but there is a touch of sweet.
 1/4 cup of sugar across 12 rolls = 1 tsp per roll.
 You can reduce it to 2 tablespoons of sugar.

 6a.
 MAKE AHEAD: Follow recipe up to rolling balls and cover with cling wrap.
 Then refrigerate for 4 hours - 24 hours (this is the 2nd rise), take them out 30 minutes before then bake!

 6b.
 STORING: As with all homemade bread, it is best served on the day it's made.
 Things made using this No-Knead version doesn't keep as well as the kneaded version - dries out more.
 For the day after, reheating makes all the difference to make them soft and moist again - 15 sec in the microwave!
-These freeze great, then just defrost.
+These freeze great cooked, then just defrost.
+The dough can be frozen too but it won't rise as well (but still fluffy).
 To reheat batches, I pop them on a tray and cover with foil (to avoid the surface getting too crisp), then reheat at 160C/320F for 8 minutes or so.
 Or cut in half and toast.

 6c.
 DOUBLING: Make double the batter in one large bowl, then divide the batter into 2 bowls for the first rise (if double the dough is in one giant bowl, may struggle to rise).
 Proceed with recipe and place rolls on a large tray or 2 trays, and bake them all on the same shelf in the oven.